webpy/webpy.github.com/tutorial3.md

     import web

 In web.py web pages are mapped to Python classes.
-Let's create the code for the first page which is here called `Hello`:
+Let's create the code for the first page which is here called `hello`:

-    class Hello:
+    class hello:
         def GET(self):
             return "Hello, Web!"

-The `Hello` class has a function named `GET` which returns "Hello, Web!".
+The `hello` class has a function named `GET` which returns "Hello, Web!".
 Why `GET`?

 When you open a web page, your browser asks for the content of that page.
 This request is called the `GET` method. web.py uses the same terminology.
 The string your `GET` method returns is displayed in your browser.

 Although the code for your first page is written, it cannot yet be opened in a browser.
 Let's proceed with mapping a web address (URL) to your class.
 Insert the following code after the import statement:

     urls = (
-      '/', 'Hello')
+      '/', 'hello')

-This tells web.py to map the root of your website (like http://webpy.org/) to your Python class named `Hello`.
+This tells web.py to map the root of your website (like http://webpy.org/) to your Python class named `hello`.

 Next create an instance of a web.py application.
 This instance will be the mediator between your classes and the web.
 It will handle browser requests and serve your pages.
 (In short: It will do everything that you really don't want to care about.)
 Use the following code:

     app = web.application(urls, globals())

 Note that `web.application()` gets called with two arguments.
-Your URL mapping (`urls`) and your global namespace which contains your `Hello` class (`globals()`).
+Your URL mapping (`urls`) and your global namespace which contains your `hello` class (`globals()`).

 To finish your web.py application insert the following code at the end of your code: